Cong decisions taken in dining room of one family: Himanta | Politics

 Assam Chief Minister Himanta Biswa Sarma on Thursday slammed the Congress, claiming that it is a family-centric party, the agenda of which is set in the 'dining room of one family'.

-He also claimed that for a Congress member, sharing a table with Sonia Gandhi or Rahul Gandhi was 'unimaginable'.
+He also claimed that for a Congress member, sharing a table with Sonia Gandhi or Rahul Gandhi was 'unimaginable', while maintaining that it will be reduced to 'state units' after the forthcoming Lok Sabha polls.

-The BJP, on the other hand, is a democratic party, formed by its workers, Sarma asserted.
+The BJP, on the other hand, is a democratic party, formed by its workers, and will win over 400 seats in the general elections along with its allies, Sarma asserted.

 Speaking at the inauguration of a party office at Chakchaka in Barpeta district, Sarma said, ''The BJP is a democratic party, formed by its workers.
 But if you look at Congress or other parties, these are not formed by workers, but are centred around their leaders and families.